-Ambiguous information has two key effects on behavior.
-First, after a signal has arrived, agents respond asymmetrically: bad news affect conditional actions - such as portfolio decisions - more than good news.
+The second effect is that after an ambiguous signal has arrived, agents respond asymmetrically: bad news affect conditional actions - such as portfolio decisions - more than good news.
 This is because agents evaluate any action using the conditional probability that minimizes the utility of that action.
 If an ambiguous signal conveys good (bad) news, the worst case is that the signal is unreliable (very reliable).
-Second, even before an ambiguous signal arrives, agents who anticipate the arrival of low quality information will discount consumption plans for which this information may be relevant.
+The third effect is that even before an ambiguous signal arrives, agents who anticipate the arrival of low quality information will discount consumption plans for which this information may be relevant.